Communities

 Anna showed us briefly a photo of our group at one of the photography workshops.
 She told us she sees our group as a little community in itself since we are people sharing something in common, liking each other and this activity and opting to spend time together.
 In her opinion, these are all essential things in defining any group as a community.

-Theme: Community By Anna Fijalkowska
+By Anna Fijalkowska

 Recharging in nature